 The type of distortion known as ‘fuzz’ could also be described as ‘dirty’.
 When a guitar sound is described as ‘fuzzy’, it means that it’s being clipped extremely hard, rather than being gently overdriven.
 Fuzzy sounds are often heard on lead guitar work.
 Playing rhythm through a fuzz would likely end up incoherent, due to the dramatic noisiness of the effect.

-Drop D is a tuning method, that’s popular among heavy metal guitarists.
-The term simply describes a low E string being down-tuned to a D. This tuning makes it easier to create ‘heavier’ sounds, as you can play lower notes than before.
-It even makes it possible to play power chords using one finger!
+Drop D is a tuning method that’s popular among heavy metal guitarists.
+As opposed to the standard tuning method, Drop D entails lowering the E string down to a D. This tuning makes it easier to create ‘heavier’ sounds, as you can play lower notes than before.
+It even makes it possible to play power chords using one finger.
 Heavy genres such as stoner rock, thrash metal, and doom tend to use Drop D or even lower down-tunings.

 Slang for Guitar Techniques